Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 The shortlist at a glance

 Here is the whole list by job before we go deep.
-Prices are entry-level monthly rates as of June 2026 and move often, so treat them as ballpark and confirm on each vendor's page.
+Prices are entry-level monthly rates as of June 2026 and move often (several tools repriced their plans this spring), so treat every number here as approximate and verify the current price on each vendor's own page before you buy.

 Category 1: AI content optimization